agoda-com/ninjato/README.md

     "C" to "D"
 )
 ```
-This behaviour can be achieved using operator overriding.
+This behaviour can be achieved using operator overriding and property delegate (for overriding setValue operator).